jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) This section overrides sections IA 3 and IA 4 (which relate to the general use of tax losses).

 ### IC 2 Threshold levels for grouping tax losses in tax year
-Company A: continuity of ownership
-(1) Company A may group a tax loss in a tax year under section IC 5 only if the requirements of section IA 5 (Restrictions on companies’ loss balances carried forward) are met.
+Company A: continuity of ownership or business activities (1) Company A may group a tax loss in a tax year under section IC 5 only if the requirements of section IA 5(2) and (3) or IB 3(2) (which relate to the carrying forward of tax losses for companies) are met.
 Company A and company B: common ownership
 (2) In addition to meeting the requirements referred to in subsection (1), company A and company B must have the required common ownership under section IC 3 for the period referred to in section IC 6.
 Part years: relationship with subpart IP